 AI creates immense opportunities for businesses.
-However, there is also a great risk of the abuse of AI.
+However, there is also a great risk of the abusive use of AI.

-Legal difficulties that companies would face when implementing AI/big data into their businesses are, in particular, data protection and financial trading rules, as well as regulating liability.
+Legal difficulties which companies would face when implementing AI/big data into their businesses are, in particular, data protection and financial trading rules, as well as regulating liability.
 Businesses need to plan for a budget for legal structuring of the use of AI/big data, as well as compliance.
 They should also implement a chapter on AI/big data into their codes of conduct.

 Data protection.
 Big data and AI go hand in hand.
 On the one hand, AI needs a great amount of data to function and learn.
 On the other hand, big data techniques use AI to extract value from huge sets of data.
-Swiss data protection law, however, was not created with AI or big data in mind.26 The FADP is only applicable to the processing of personal data.
-In particular, factual data and geo data, and under the revised FADP, data of juristic persons, do not fall within the scope of application.
+Swiss data protection law, however, was not created with AI or big data in mind.
+The FADP is only applicable to the processing of personal data.
+In particular, factual data and geo data do not fall within the scope of application.
 Data that is anonymised (meaning that no connection to a person can be established) does not fall under the FADP, either.
-However, since big data facilitates the identification of persons through the inclusion of huge amounts of data, Swiss data protection rules can become applicable even though the processed data was anonymised at some point.27 Differential privacy, a method to avoid re-identification of data subjects by adding "randomness" to a data set, can be implemented to avoid this.
+However, since big data facilitates the identification of persons through the inclusion of huge amounts of data, Swiss data protection rules can become applicable even though the processed data was anonymised at some point.
+Differential Privacy, a method to avoid re-identification of data subjects by adding "randomness" to a data set, can be implemented to avoid this.
 As soon as the FADP becomes applicable, however, the processing has to be in line with the general principles of data processing set out in art.
 4 et seq.
 FADP, inter alia, the principles of lawful processing, good faith, proportionality, purpose limitation, etc. Compliance with the transparency prerequisite and obtaining consent for data processing can be a challenge when big data is concerned, as it is hard to keep track of the processing.
 The purpose of the data collection also needs to be clearly defined, which can be problematic.
 The principle of data minimisation is an inherent contradiction to how big data works, as big data only functions by processing huge amounts of data over a long period of time.
-The same is true for the limitation of the retention period for data.28 Under the revised FADP, companies will have to set up procedures regarding the right to information on automatic decisions.
+The same is true for the limitation of the retention period for data.

 Financial trading.
-Market manipulation by AI/algorithms must be avoided pursuant to art.
+Market manipulation by AI/algorithms has to be avoided pursuant to art.
 143 of the Financial Market Infrastructure Act.
 Therefore, it is prohibited to use algorithmic trading to give out false or misleading signals regarding the supply of, demand for or market price of securities.
-Supervised institutions that engage in algorithmic trading must employ effective systems and risk controls to ensure the avoidance of such misleading signals.29 Art.
+Supervised institutions that engage in algorithmic trading must employ effective systems and risk controls to ensure the avoidance of such misleading signals.
+Art.
 31 of the Swiss Financial Market Infrastructure Ordinance (FMIO) then requires market participants that pursue algorithmic trading to record all orders and cancellations, and to possess effective precautions and risk controls that ensure that their systems do not cause or contribute to any disruptions in the trading venue.

 Liability.
-As the situation regarding liability can be unclear (see below), businesses are advised to contractually regulate responsibility and liability for any damages caused by AI/ big data.
+As the situation regarding liability can be unclear (see below), businesses are advised to contractually regulate responsibility and liability for any damages caused by AI/big data.